shannonpeng/shannonpeng.com/app/content/projects/plix.md

 </div>

-**Personalized history:** You can find a list of your contributions on your profile—this is a fun way to keep track of places you've visited and watch how the art there evolves.
+**Personalized history:** You can find a list of your contributions on your profile — this is a fun way to keep track of places you've visited and watch how the art there evolves.
 The color of each board is determined by the color of the pixel you last placed on it.

 <div class="image-set" markdown="1">